islam-nasser0/MIPS_single_cycle_Microprocessor/README.md

 ## Phases:

 ### 1-Block diagram:
-In this project, you are aiming to implement a 32-bit single-cycle microarchitecture MIPS processor based on Harvard Architecture.
+In this project, we are aiming to implement a 32-bit single-cycle microarchitecture MIPS processor based on Harvard Architecture.
 The single-cycle microarchitecture executes an entire instruction in one cycle.
 In other words instruction fetch, instruction decode, execute, write back, and program counter update occurs within a single clock cycle.

 Referring to figure, you are required to write the RTL Verilog files for all submodules of the MIPS processor (e.g. Register File, Instruction Memory, etc.).
 Then, implementing the top module of the MIPS processor.
 Finally, you will configure this processor